kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 echo "Extension is $ext."
 ~~~

-Note that the `=~` sign is a regular expression operator that has been inducted into `bash`.
+Note that the `=~` sign is a _regular expression_ operator that has been inducted into `bash`.
 It returns a `0` for `true` and a `1` for `false`, which may sound contrary to expectations, but that is the correct behaviour.
 This may be seen by appending `echo $?` above to each branch of the `if` conditional.

-Mporeover, when match, the left side is double quoted while the right side is either a literal, like `'.'`, or the dot character is escaped as in `\.`.
+Moreover, when match, the left side is double quoted while the right side is either a literal, like `'.'`, or the dot character is escaped as in `\.`.
 If a plain `.` is used, with no "protection", it will natch any character in accordance with regex rules, and we risk getting the wrong result.
 It is attention to every small detail that ensures success with `bash` scripts.
 In the process, you also learn patience. :wink:

 ### Filenames with multiple dot characters

 I have encountered occasions where the `fullname` of a file contains multiple `.` characters.
 In such cases, we must adopt a convention that the extension is what occurs to the _right of the rightmost_ dot character.
 We will avoid pathological cases like a filename _ending_ with a `.` character.
-If theseadditional assumptions hold, our pattern-matching for the extension will return the correct result.
+If these additional assumptions hold, our pattern-matching for the extension will return the correct result.

 ## Filenames without a path